-Remove battery pack before installing or removing blades.
+Remove battery pack.

-- Place the saw on a flat surface with the blade facing upwards.
+2. Place the saw on a flat surface with the blade facing upwards.
 To remove the bolt from the spindle, push in the spindle lock button.
-While holding in the spindle lock button, use the wrench provided with the tool to turn the bolt clockwise.
-Remove the bolt and blade flange. - Slide the lower guard lever up to raise the lower guard.
-Remove the blade from the spindle.
-Always clean the spindle, upper guard and lower guard to remove any dirt and sawdust.
+While holding in the spindle lock button, use the wrench provided with the tool to turn the bolt counterclockwise.
+Remove the bolt and outer flange.
+Bolt-

+3. Slide the lower guard lever up to raise the lower guard.
+Remove Outer the blade from the spindle.
+Al- flange ways clean the spindle, upper guard and lower guard to remove flange anv dirt and dust.

-NOTE: Do not remove inner blade flange.
-Larger diameter of inner flange should face the blade.
+NÓTE: Do not remove inner blade flange or washer.
+Larger diameter of inner flange should |Spindle

+Washe

-- To install a blade, place the blade on the spindle with the teeth pointing in the same direction as the arrow on the lower guard.
-Release the lower guard lever. - guard lever.
-5. Place the blade flange on the spindle and hand tighten the bolt. - While holding in the spindle lock button, use the wrench to turn the bolt counterclockwise and tighten.
+5. Place the blade flange on the spindle and hand tighten the bolt.

+6. While holding in the spindle lock button, use the wrench to turn the bolt clockwise and tighten.